brave/browser-laptop/docs/state.md

     releaseNotes: {
       isVisible: boolean, // Whether or not to show release notes },
-    menubar: {
+    menubar: { // windows only
-      isVisible: boolean // windows only: true if Menubar control is visible }
+      isVisible: boolean, // true if Menubar control is visible
+      selectedLabel: string // label of menu that is selected (or null for none selected) }
   },
   searchDetail: {